-Using AAA, I found the national average for gas is $2.589 per gallon at the time of writing.
-Using the example above, that’s a savings of $6,904.86 over 100,000 miles simply by driving a more efficient car.
+Using AAA, I found the national average for regular unleaded gas is $2.172 per gallon at the time of writing.
+Using the example above, that’s a savings of $5792.724 over 100,000 miles simply by driving a more efficient car.

-Gas aside, if your car payment is more than 10-15% of your monthly income, you might want to trade your car for something with a lower monthly payment or opt to pay for something less expensive with cash.
+Gas aside, if your car payment is more than 10-15% of your monthly income, you might want to trade in your car for one with a lower monthly payment — or even buy a less expensive vehicle with cash.

 8. Shop For Cheaper Home and Auto Insurance

 If you own a car or a home, you’re most likely making monthly insurance payments.
-Take the time to shop around at different home or auto insurance companies and compare prices.
+Take the time to shop around at insurance companies and compare prices.

 9. Purchase Appliances Wisely

 Check Consumer Reports for the latest ratings and reviews on appliances, and compare prices across several stores before making your purchase.
-Choosing the best time and place to buy can help you save big!
+And choosing the best time and place to buy a new appliance can help you save big!

-Doing your part to help your appliances run smoothly can also save you money over time.
+Doing your part to help your appliances run smoothly can also save you money.
 Be sure that any vents are clear and that any dust is vacuumed away.
 This will ensure your appliances run as efficiently as possible, which helps you save on both energy and replacement costs.

 How to Save While Shopping